 While we want in no way to discourage parent-student interaction and discussion (indeed, as you should realize by now, we encourage such interaction in every way possible), we want to help your students practice independence.
-So this year we've redesigned the questions and answers within the high school level Study Guides for both Parents and Students.
+That's why each high school level program comes with Study Guides for both Parents and Students.
 Your students, equipped with their Student Guide, can do as much independent study as they like.

-You'll still get the same questions — and answers — in the Instructor's Guide.
-But they will be separate from each other.
+You'll still get the same questions — and answers — in your Parent Instructor's Guide.
+But the Parent and Student Guides are separate from each other.
 Your students will be able to work through the questions at a comfortable pace without being tempted to peek at the answers.

 Electives Are Essential